-Prerequisites: Art I. GPA Weight: 1.00
+Prerequisites: Art I. Prior level course required before subsequent level.

 Building on the foundation of Art I, students will create original works using a wide variety of media including pencil, charcoal, pastels, ink and brush.
 In addition to a performance evaluation, students will investigate historical periods and styles.
 Students are expected to provide some of their own supplies or a fee may be collected to purchase supplies.